wp-plugins/canadian-nutrition-facts-label/readme.txt

 This plugin creates a 'Label' custom post type which can be assigned to any page or post.

+* Includes Vitamins A, C, Calcium and Iron
+* "Not a Significant source of _____" line will be generated for blank fields
+* Add user generated additional vitamins
 * Use the shortcode [nutrition-label id=XXX] to display a nutrition label.
 * When creating the label you can also specify the page/post and use shortcode [nutrition-label] to display the nutrition label that has been attached to the page/post.
 * Developers can add do_shortcode('[nutrition-label]') to their templates.

-This plugin was forked from the Easy Nutrition Label Plugin found at http://wordpress.org/plugins/easy-nutrition-facts-label/

-* Fields were added for vitamins A, C, Calcium and Iron
-* The label was made bilingual (English/French)
-* Set Daily Value (DV) to use Canadian recommendations as per http://healthycanadians.gc.ca/eating-nutrition/label-etiquetage/daily-value-valeur-quotidienne-eng.php

 == Installation ==

-1. Upload canadian-nutrition-facts-label folder to the /wp-content/plugins directory
+1. Install via the WordPress.org plugin directory or by uploading the canadian-nutrition-facts-label folder to the /wp-content/plugins directory

 2. Activate the plugin through the Plugins menu in WordPress